auto-ndp/faasm/README.md

 ```
 Service-to-node placement can be manipulated with [placement options](https://docs.docker.com/engine/swarm/services/#placement-preferences).

+_Ensure that all the contents of `dev/faasm-local/ceph-ceph-mon1` at the node running ceph-mon1 is copied to the same folder on all nodes._

 The stack can be removed via
 ```
 docker stack rm faasm
 ```
 ## One-Click Setup

-After cloning the repo to home directory (set the `PROJ_ROOT` variable in `bin/one-click-setup.sh` accordingly if some other path is used) and entering it, run the following to install all dependencies, pull all containers and build all components.
+After cloning the repo to home directory and entering it, run the following to install all dependencies, pull all containers and build all components.

 ```bash
 source ./bin/one-click-setup.sh
 ```
+_Ensure that all the contents of `dev/faasm-local/ceph-ceph-mon1` at the node running ceph-mon1 is copied to the same folder on all nodes via scp._

+Now start `docker swarm` deployment.

 ## Acknowledgements